Last Updated: July 20, 2021

 5. The biggest challenge for 61% of marketers is generating enough leads and traffic.

 In other words, lead generation statistics are telling us that we are all in the same boat.
-Except, of course, that 39 % who seem to be killing it!
+Except, of course, that 39% who seem to be killing it!
 By being a part of a large community, you’re more likely to find solutions, while also being able to help those who struggle to generate sufficient traffic and leads.
-Leading us onto our next point…
+Leading us to our next point…

 6. 32 highly ranked Fortune 500 companies also happen to use online communities.